Share This Post

 Do This: Focus on the Good Things When Achieving Your Goal.

+Remind yourself of the benefits associated with achieving your goal.
 Make a checklist of how life will be better once you have achieved your aim.
 This gets your focus on a positive future, one that’s worth the effort.

 Not That: Try to suppress unhelpful thoughts.